Skip to content

 Williams’s 7.4% Class of 2030 acceptance rate places it within the same selectivity range as Cornell and below Penn’s estimated rate, an unprecedented competitive position for a liberal arts college.
 Three structural factors explain the convergence.

 First, application volume growth.
-Williams’s applications more than doubled across the decade, from 6,883 to 15,534.
+Williams’s applications more than doubled across the decade, from 6,883 to 15,534 regular decision applications.
 The growth reflects both Williams’s strengthened brand under the leadership of Presidents Adam Falk and Maud Mandel, and structural changes in the admissions market: the Common Application has lowered the marginal cost of an additional application, and the perceived selectivity hierarchy has compressed across top schools.

 Second, the small enrolled class size.
 Williams enrolls approximately 575 first-year students, compared to Cornell’s 3,500 or Penn’s 2,400.
 Even with a smaller applicant pool, Williams’s admit count is mathematically constrained, producing the very low rate at the current application volume.